ThDilos/SOTN2-FoxGuardian-Origin/README.md

 ## Introduction
 **Language**: English

-This origin features a `Rune Slots` system: The first power allows you to activate different powers via an psudo-inventory menu.\
+This origin features a `Rune Slots` system: The first power allows you to activate different powers via a psudo-inventory menu.\
 The second power is a passive skill, the buff strengthens as you kill more (up to 20) Ender Dragons.\
 The third power is a compact skill that gives you multiple strengths and weakness to simulate a fox.